gwaribe/shop-it/docs/documentation.md

 **Future Enhancement:**

+- customer can add quantity needed
+- quantity inputed should not exceed what is in the inventory
+- total price is calculated real time and shown alongside the total quantity
+- customer is billed based on total amount
+- show a clear button to wipe everything back to a fresh start
 - Support for multiple items in a basket
 - Show running total of all items
 - Allow removal of individual items